dschmura/InTurn/phase-1/week-1/README.md

   ## Week 1 (May 2nd - 7th)
   > #### GOALS: Welcome interns and get set up for success!
   > This should be a checklist
+    ## Post ITS Orientation reflection?
+    Teach me what you learned doing the orientation product development?

+    What are the appropriate uses of the Block M?
+Have you seen these violated?
+Tell me what you think about that.

   - WA@Ds Orientation
     - Meet the team